Buy-to-let investors | The Evolving Landscape of BTL

 Almost half of private landlords cut tenant’s rent in 2020

-• Since March 2020, residential landlords estimate they gave up £6.5k in rent reductions and a further £7.5K on payment holidays.
+• Since March 2020, residential landlords estimate they have given up £6.5k in rent reductions and a further £ 7.5k on payment holidays.

 • Over a third of landlords proactively offered a rent reduction or payment holiday.